fabryandrea/RedshiftWorkshop/README.md

 We will perform the following activities;

-1 - Create external schema
+1 - Create external database and schema
 2 - Create a clawler Job that will be used to identify tables automactically on S3.

+#### Create external database and schema

 Log in to the AWS Console.
 On AWS console main page, go to Services and select AWS Glue or type Glue in the search field.
 Choose AWS Glue when you see in the results.